abioduneabioye/abioduneabioye.github.io/README.md

 # Abiodun Emmanuel Abioye – Personal Website

-Welcome to the personal website of **Abiodun Emmanuel Abioye**, a Ph.D. candidate in Biological Systems Engineering at the University of California, Davis, conducting research in digital agriculture and remote sensing.
+Welcome to the personal website of **Abiodun Emmanuel Abioye**, An Engineering Instructor at the Reedley College, Reedley, conducting research in digital agriculture and remote sensing.

 ## 🌐 Site Structure